SimVascular/simvascular.github.io/documentation/svfsiplus/data-file-formats/data_file_formats_boundary_condition/readme.md

 <h2 id="data_file_formats_boundary_condition"> Boundary Condition Data</h2>
 The data used for a boundary condition defines the spatial and/or the temporal distribution of values over a boundary surface.
-Data can be of four types
+Data can be of five types

 <ul style="list-style-type:disc;">
   <li> <a href="#data_file_formats_boundary_condition_fourier"> Fourier coefficients <a> </li>